 Amy Winehouse – Wake Up Alone.
-Lyrics Meaning: The Echo of an Empty Bedside
+Lyrics Meaning: The Haunting Loneliness of a Broken Heart

 Tied up enough so I don’t have to wonder where is he